stevedonovan/outstreams/README.md

 `speedtest.cpp` writes a million lines to a file; each line consists of five double values separated by spaces.
-Obviously we are calling the underlying formatted write function a lot more, but in the end it makes little difference:
+Obviously we are calling the underlying formatted write function a lot more, but in the end it makes little difference, except that using iostreams seems rather slower:

 ```
+stdio 2720ms
+outstreams 2937ms
+iostreams 4541ms

 ```